Towards Paradigm-General Suicide Risk Detection via Speech LLM: Results and Discussion

 \subsection{Manual Supervision on Expert Assignment}

 In this section, we further analyse whether a manually defined prior is useful to guide expert specialisation.
 Specifically, we adopted a two-stage training pipeline.
-In Stage I, each task was explicitly assigned to a designated expert, pre-training the experts to develop task-specific capabilities.
+In Stage I, each paradigm was explicitly assigned to a designated expert, pre-training the experts to develop paradigm-specific capabilities.
 In Stage II, the router was unfrozen and all experts were jointly trained.
 Results show that this strategy yields an average accuracy of 0.640, lower than the proposed MoDE approach where routing is learned automatically without manual supervision.
-These results indicate that although manual supervision on expert assignment can enhance some underperforming tasks through targeted specialisation, it underutilises potential inter-task collaborations.
-The fixed task-expert assignment in Stage I imposes a strong prior that limits the router's ability to dynamically capture cross-task relationships.
-As a result, the model fails to achieve the additional gains seen in fully unsupervised routing, where the router can freely exploit latent synergies between tasks.
+These results indicate that although manual supervision on expert assignment can enhance some underperforming paradigms through targeted specialisation, it underutilises potential inter-paradigm collaborations.
+The fixed paradigm-expert assignment in Stage I imposes a strong prior that limits the router's ability to dynamically capture cross-paradigm relationships.
+As a result, the model fails to achieve the additional gains seen in fully unsupervised routing, where the router can freely exploit latent synergies between paradigms.